machado-vitor/study-notes/notes/programming/java/io/nio/overview.md

 - limit: how much data is available (for reading) or space left (for writing)
 - capacity: total size of the buffer

+### Channels
+Channel is like a bidirectional Stream.
+You can read and write to the same channel, and it can be non-blocking.

+Common types:
+- FileChannel: read/write files
+- SocketChannel: TCP client connection
+- ServerSocketChannel: TCP server
+- DatagramChannel: UDP